robling/docker/README.md

     /www                #web root path
 </code></pre>

-A sample has been listed in the git
+A sample has been listed in the [git repository](https://github.com/robling/docker)